aazaff/teachPaleobiology/CourseDocuments/biodiv_syllabus.md

 Topic | Definition
 ---- | ----
-Rates, Periodicity, and Basic | Limited discusion of turnover rates, Live-Death bodel, and Periodicity analysis Periodicity and Birth-Death Lab | Recreation of the original Raup and Sepkoski periodicity analysis, and an applied [birth-death model combined with Macrostrat time-series](https://github.com/dsilvestro/PyRate/tree/master/tutorials#birth-death-models-with-time-continuous-correlates).
+Rates, Periodicity, and Basic | Limited discusion of turnover rates, Live-Death bodel, and Periodicity analysis Periodicity and Birth-Death Lab | Recreation of the original [Raup and Sepkoski periodicity analysis](https://www.pnas.org/content/pnas/81/3/801.full.pdf), and an applied [birth-death model](https://github.com/dsilvestro/PyRate/tree/master/tutorials#birth-death-models-with-time-continuous-correlates) based off of a continuous, "independent" time-series of the rock-record from [Macrostrat](https://macrostrat.org/).